marifyo/fggcosha/_posts/2015-01-10-meeting-reminder.md

 ---
 layout: post
 title: "Monthly Meeting Reminder: Join us for our first meeting of 2015"
-description: "Join us for the next monthly meeting on February 14, 2015 at 11am EST."
+description: "Join us for the next monthly meeting on Saturday, February 21st 2015 at 11am EST."
 modified: 2015-1-10
 tags: [fggc osha alumni, meeting reminder]
 comments: true
+published: false
 ---

 The F.G.G.C.
-Onitsha - USA and Canada alumni association invites you to its monthly meeting on the 2nd Saturday of every month.
+Onitsha - USA and Canada alumni association invites you to its monthly meeting which this month will take place on the 3rd Saturday of the month.

 <br>
 Thanks to all who attended our last meeting on December 13th 2014.
 Minutes of the meeting have already been distributed via email.